Pacific Journal of Mathematics

 The Pacific Journal of Mathematics is a mathematics research journal supported by several universities and research institutes, and currently published on their behalf by Mathematical Sciences Publishers, a non-profit academic publishing organisation, and the University of California, Berkeley.

-It was founded in 1951 by František Wolf and Edwin F. Beckenbach and has been published continuously since, with five two-issue volumes per year and 12 issues per year.
+It was founded in 1951 by František Wolf and Edwin F. Beckenbach and has been published continuously since, with six two-issue volumes per year.
 Full-text PDF versions of all journal articles are available on-line via the journal's website with a subscription.

 The journal is incorporated as a 501(c)(3) organization.

+The 255-page proof of the odd order theorem, by Walter Feit and John Griggs Thompson, was published as the entirety of Volume 13, Issue 3 of the journal in 1963.